 And if you did not comply with such regulations, you got in trouble with the king & his royal court.
 All these regulations served to put major restraints on creativity, innovation and productivity.
 Real wealth production was very slow.
 And of course, most wealth (of which there was NOT yet that much of) was diverted to the hands of the king, his royal court, and the special interest businessmen who in turn backed the king in his many questionable endeavors.

-The Little Guy stood little chance of getting ahead in such an economic environment, as it was driven by statist politics, in turn driven by the royal families.
-There was so much restriction on trade, wealth could not be produced anywhere near its potential.
+The Little Guy stood little chance of getting ahead in such an economic environment, as it was driven by statist politics, in turn, driven by the royal families.
+There was so many restrictions on trade, that wealth could not be produced anywhere near its potential.
 So the average person, MOST persons, lived in poverty.
-There WAS not “middle class” to speak of.
+There WAS no “middle class” to speak of.

-It was that highly regulated and “unnatural” environment that Marx made his observations about “capitalism.”
+It was in that highly regulated and “unnatural” environment that Marx made his observations about “capitalism.”

 And America was the first country on Earth to implement such non-statist policies to any great and lasting extent.
 Most of the entire world lived under the thumbs of kings, pharaohs, emperors, warlords, and such.

 That’s the kind of “capitalism” Marx was describing.
 He was unfamiliar with how the Free Enterprise Capitalist systems would evolve and dominate IF the centralized authorities could be kept at bay.